z/OS Resources Table

 The MVS view consists of the following rows that perform the following actions when clicked:

-• Default User Data Sets: Displays all data sets that have the selected profile's user ID as their high-level qualifier (only available for profiles using password or passphrase authentication)
+• Default User Data Sets: Displays all data sets that have the selected profile's user ID as their high-level qualifier, available only for profiles using password or passphrase authentication.

 • Favorites: Opens a view that displays data sets favorited by the user.